hoangduytran/blender-manual/manual/render/materials/legacy_textures/introduction.rst

 .. figure:: /images/render_materials_legacy-textures_introduction_menu.png
    :width: 230px

    The Texture Type list in the Texture panel of the Texture buttons.
-(Non-procedural textures darkened out.)

 Procedural textures are textures that are defined mathematically.
 They are generally relatively simple to use,